 What is peer-to-peer fundraising?
 How is it different than crowdfunding?
 How does it work?

-“Peer-to-peer fundraising” is term that gets thrown around a lot, but you’d be surprised how many people only have a vague idea of what it is and how it works!
-Mightycause recently hosted a webinar breaking down what peer-to-peer fundraising means, its benefits, and how to plan a peer-to-peer campaign, but in case you missed it, here are the 4 most important takeaways.
+“Peer-to-peer fundraising” is a term that gets thrown around a lot, but you’d be surprised how many people only have a vague idea of what it is and how it works!
+We’ve zeroed in on the 4 most important aspects you need to know.

 The Definition of Peer-to-Peer Fundraising